lukealtnehter/LLM_APP/README.md

 The only required input is a large database of unstructured text from which you wish to extract information with.
-This app requires specific formatting for thistext (which will be described in the the examples and random sampling section).
+This app requires specific formatting for this text (which will be described in the the examples and random sampling section).

 # JSON Schema Creation: